Nature Notes

 Things to know when photographing birds that are away from the nest, or birds with chicks:

 • Patience is a virtue!
-While we do suggest staying at least 100 ft away from the birds, as they forage and explore, they may naturally get close enough for you to get that perfect shot.
+While we do suggest staying at least 50 meters/164 ft away from the birds when possible, as they forage and explore, they may naturally get close enough for you to get that perfect shot.

 • The birds will make many trips from their nest to the shoreline while foraging for food.
 In order to give them a safe passageway to feed and rest, do not push” the birds around the beach.
 Shorebird chicks, especially, must constantly forage to gain enough weight to fledge in time, so any time taken away from foraging can be harmful to their health and survival.